brianhouse/art_and_code/units/5_nonlinearity/code.md

 ### Adding an image

 To begin, get your image file.
-It's a good idea to resize the file ahead of time to the size you'll use in your sketch—too big, and it will make your sketch load slower; too small, and quality will be reduced.
-If you have a graphics program like Photoshop or Pixelmator, you can resize using that.
-Otherwise, Google "image resize" and there are several options online.
+It needs to be a .jpg or .png file.
+It's also a good idea to resize the file ahead of time to the size you'll use in your sketch—too big, and it will make your sketch load slower; too small, and quality will be reduced.
+If you have a graphics program like Photoshop or Pixelmator, you can change the format and resize using that.
+Otherwise, Google "image resize" and there are several options online, such as: [imageresizer.com](https://imageresizer.com/). <!-- make people do this with their phones -->

 To add your image to your sketch, use "Sketch" —> "Add File..." and navigate to your file.